Effective: May 6th, 2020

 Although we welcome users from all over the world, keep in mind that no matter where you live or where you happen to use the Service, we operate the Service from the United States.
 This means that we may collect your personal information from, transfer it to, and store and process it in the United States and other countries whose local data-protection and privacy laws may offer fewer protections than those in your country of residence or from any country where you use or access the services.
 If you do not want your information to be used or transferred in this way, then do not use the Service.

 The Service is not intended for—and we don’t direct them to—anyone under 13.
 And that’s why we do not knowingly collect personal information from anyone under 13.
+If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
+If you believe we might have any information from or about a child under 13, please contact us at firstname.lastname@example.org.

 We follow generally accepted industry standards to protect the personal information you submitted to us, both during transmission and when we receive and store it.
 However, no method of transmission over the Internet or via mobile device, or method of electronic storage, is 100% secure.
 Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.
 If you have reason to believe that your interaction with us is no longer secure, please notify us immediately.

-L. Governing law
+N. Governing law